 She recoiled and stared at her stained lap.
 A tendril of brown hair flaked in mud fell in front of her face.

-Of course he was better.
-Matthias was… perfection.
-If that was even possible.
+Of course he was better.perfection, if that was possible.
 Yet before she’d ever met the king, Kael had been untouchable.
 Always having the pick of any girl in the Fourth, he would never have looked at her twice.
 Not until Matthias made her what she was.
 Only then did the encrypted messages appear.
 Even knowing she was to marry a man beyond all her most fantastical imaginings, the temptation to prove she was favored above all other women in the Fourth had been too great.
 As soon as Kael made the offer, she found herself stealing a royal hover and flying back to her home quarter.

 Had Dalton also given Kael access to her personal device?
 Perhaps encrypted the messages himself?
 Kael hadn’t ever been good with technology.